harlecin/hugo-site/content/post/azure-container-registry.md

 You can install the `AzureRm` cmdlet to manage your container registry. `AzureRm` is primarily focused on managing Azure services from a sysadmin perspective and provides mainly functions to create and change Azures services.
 I have not yet found a way to e.g. delete repositories in an Azure registry or list all repositories in a given registry.
 A more powerful solution is the Azure CLI (see next section).

-The preferred method to install the cmdlet is to use PowerShellGet and pull it directly from the PowerShell Gallery.
-So first, we need to check if PowerShellGet is available:
+The preferred method to install the cmdlet is to use `PowerShellGet` and pull it directly from the PowerShell Gallery.
+So first, we need to check if `PowerShellGet` is available:
 ```
 Get-Module -Name PowerShellGet -ListAvailable | Select-Object -Property Name,Version,Path
 ```

-You should see PowerShellGet, a version number and a path, if it is installed.
+You should see `PowerShellGet`, a version number and a path, if it is installed.
 Next, run:
 ```
 Install-Module -Name AzureRM -AllowClobber
 ```